 Candidates seeking positions that require strong leadership skills, policy expertise, and a solid business foundation in public policy, nonprofit management, international development, and private sector careers, should consider augmenting their graduate business studies with an MPP from Georgetown.

 |Course Sequence||Program Requirements|

 |Year one – Public Policy||Total credits – 79.5|

 |Year two – Business School||MBA credits – 40.5|

 |Year three – Both||MPP credits – 39|

 In your first year of coursework at the McDonough School of Business, you will follow the standard Full-time MBA curriculum with one exception – Managerial Statistics is replaced with Advanced Regression and Program Evaluation Methods.

-In the remaining year, you will take two core courses (the Global Business Experience and Managing the Enterprise) and elective courses.
+In the remaining year, you will take two core courses (the Global Business Experience and Business and Policy in a Global Economy) and elective courses.
 You will work closely with your academic advisor to schedule elective courses, which are chosen from a wide range of options to gain expertise in specific fields.